joshuadotbio/mercedsymphony.org/_pages/magnificent-mozart.md

 ### Guest Soloist Stephanie McNab

-Our Symphony welcomes accomplished piccolo soloist Stephanie McNab to the Merced Theatre stage!
+Our Symphony welcomes accomplished flute soloist Stephanie McNab to the Merced Theatre stage!
 Ms. McNab joined the San Francisco Opera Orchestra in 2002.
 She earned a degree in music from UCLA, where she studied with Sheridon Stokes and trained with the American Youth Symphony under the direction of Mehli Mehta.
 Ms. McNab has received multiple honors and awards for her entrancing lyrical style, including from the Los Angeles Philharmonic, the Leni Fe Bland Foundation, and Rotary International.

+### Concert Sponsor

+Dr. Roland Winston in memory of Pat Winston

+### Associate Concert Sponsors

+- Richard Graves
+- Arts UC Merced Presents

+ Special thanks to *The Greatest Valley*.